N-HEDGER/BHISMALAB_META/CH_01_Introduction.md

 ![](CH_01_Introduction_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

-In the above forest plot we see our data, with an underlayed grey diamond.
+In the above forest plot we see the effect sizes and confidence intervals, with an underlaid grey diamond.
 The grey diamond under the first 5 effects indicates the overall effect of fearful faces.
 The grey diamond under the effects 6-10 indicates the overall effect of angry faces.
 This plot seems pretty ugly to me, so lets make our own, prettier plot using ggplot2.

 ```r